-This guide on making a submission walks you through how to compile a submission to government for maximum impact.
-It helps you identify suitable topics, organize writers of the submission and guide you on how to structure and format your submission.
+This guide on making a submission walks you through how to compile a submission to government or a responsible authority for maximum impact.
+It helps you identify suitable topics, organize writers of the submission and guides you on how to structure and format your submission.

 1.1.
 Submissions are a major form of lobbying and influencing government policy.
 Their quality reflects on the standards of the submitter.

 1.2.
 Submissions should not be made for the sake of it, but only if a valid point can be made.

 1.3.
 Public inquiries, mostly and essentially, gather public opinions.
 Opinions may be of two types: informed and uninformed.
 The informed opinion carries much greater weight.
 Every effort should be made to research the issue and, whenever possible, to enclose reputable references.